Putrescine N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and putrescine, whereas its two products are S-adenosylhomocysteine and N-methylputrescine.
+This is a methylation reaction in which putrescine is converted to N-methylputrescine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:putrescine N-methyltransferase.
 This enzyme is also called putrescine methyltransferase.
 This enzyme participates in alkaloid biosynthesis ii.

 This enzyme is important in the synthesis of many plant alkaloids.
 It evolved from spermidine synthase.